Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_ExtractLayout.md

 ## Extract the layout of a document from a URI

-To extract the layout from a given file at a URI, use the `StartAnalyzeDocumentFromUri` method and pass `prebuilt-layout` as the model ID.
+To extract the layout from a given file at a URI, use the `AnalyzeDocumentFromUri` method and pass `prebuilt-layout` as the model ID.
 The returned value is an `AnalyzeResult` object containing data about the submitted document.

 ```C# Snippet:FormRecognizerExtractLayoutFromUriAsync
 Uri fileUri = new Uri("<fileUri>");